Thanh Hóa Bridge: MiG-17s jump USAF F-105s

 North Vietnamese AAA gunners on the ground were credited with downing a "Sandy" A-1H Skyraider, killing Capt.
 Walter Draeger, and also initially credited with the F-105 of Capt.
 Carlyle "Smitty" Harris, who survived and became one of the earliest American prisoners of war.
 Later on 15 April 1965, a communist publication interviewed a MiG pilot who had actually shot down Capt.
 Harris' F-105 rather than ground fire.
 Harris was classified MIA, but had been actually captured and was imprisoned in Hanoi until 1973.

 In North Vietnam, MiG-17 flight leader Tran Hanh became a national hero.
-What in retrospect might seem to be tactical draw after losing all of their defending fighters and three pilots, the action was celebrated as a "glorious victory over US aircraft to ensure the flow of war supplies to the south".
+After losing all of their defending fighters and three pilots, in retrospect the action might seem to be a tactical draw, but it was nonetheless celebrated as a "glorious victory over US aircraft to ensure the flow of war supplies to the south".
 For their part, anti-aircraft gunners received the Victory Order and the Military Exploit Order.
 On the 45th anniversary of the battle in 2010, Vietnam celebrated the downing of 47 US aircraft of the 454 sorties over two days that dropped 350 bombs on and around the bridge, calling it "the symbol of the Vietnamese people's will to defend their country...the Great Spring Victory to liberate the South and reunify the country."